NamesJ/MutualCredit_DiscordBot/README.md

 ## Deploy
 First, set up an application and bot in the Discord developer portal and a guild (server) to use for testing.
 For info on how to do that you can follow the first part of [this guide](https://realpython.com/how-to-make-a-discord-bot-python/#how-to-make-a-discord-bot-in-the-developer-portal).

+You will need at least two users (other than the bot) to use this system.

 Create a `.env` file in the root project folder.
 It should contain the API token for your bot as follows:
 `DISCORD_TOKEN={YOUR_DISCORD_TOKEN_HERE}`